julien-muke/aws-amplify-cognito-app/README.md

 * To test continuous integration continuous deployment (CI/CD) with a GitHub commit, you can go to your GitHub repo and update the code by changing the data on `quizData.js`

 * After you commit the changes to the main branch, as soon as that happens Amplify should detect the change we made, it's doing the provision, build and deploy.

+## 💰 Cost
+All services used are eligible for the AWS Free Tier.
+However, charges will incur at some point so it's recommended that you shut down resources after completing this tutorial.